bit-mancer/arduino-cooperative-multitasking/README.md

 Similar to threads, each fiber needs its own, separate stack.
 In CoopMultitasking, fiber stacks are allocated from the heap when you call `CoopMultitasking::startLoop()`.
 The "main" fiber that runs the Arduino `loop()` is the exception: this fiber uses the main stack described in the paragraph above.

 In the examples we've seen the stack is given a default size, but you can provide your own stack size if you need to fine-tune your application.
-Keep in mind that if the stack is too small your application may experience "stack overflow," which will cause unpredictable results at runtime.
+Keep in mind that if the stack is too small your application may experience "stack overflow," which will cause unpredictable behavior at runtime.
 If the stack is too large your application may run out of memory (e.g. calls to `malloc()`, `new`, and `CoopMultitasking::startLoop()` will fail).

 To provide an explicit stack size in bytes, pass it as the second parameter to `CoopMultitasking::startLoop()`:
 ```cpp